HachCompany-Common/muparser/README.md

   Security Fixes:
   -----------
   - Issue https://github.com/beltoforion/muparser/issues/167: Add additional checks to eliminate possibility of access violations due to malformed expressions.
-I dont have test cases and do not know whether this issue was exploitable at all but for safety fixing them made sense.
+I dont have test cases and do not know whether this issue was exploitable at all but fixing them made sense.

   Fixed Compiler Warnings and Errors:
   -----------